PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

 ## Expected behavior

-1. A job expected to fail will be marked as **Completed** in the PDM mobile application and the Portal will provide the logs stating any errors which occurred during the execution.
-For example - if a job is created to read a file which do not exists on the IoT device then the job will run as expected and be marked as **Completed** in the **Job Run** page of the mobile app.
-The run logs will be uploaded to Device Management and in Portal you should be able to view the logs stating the error that file do not exists.
+1. The PDM mobile application marks jobs that are expected to fail as **Completed**, and the Portal provides logs indicating any errors that occurred during the execution.
+For example, if a job has to read a file that does not exist on the IoT device, the job will run as expected and the mobile application will mark the job **Completed** on the **Job Run** page.
+After the mobile application uploads the run logs to Device Management Portal, you can view the logs, which will indicate that the file does not exist.

-1. A job cannot be re-run if it is completed and the run logs are uploaded to Device Management.
+1. A job cannot be rerun after the mobile application marks it as **Completed** and uploads the run logs to Device Management.